About This Program

 For general admissions requirements, please visit the Graduate Admissions page.

 studies the chemical composition of gas particles in the air to improve our understanding of climate, air quality, and health impacts of pollutants.

 uses models and data analytics to understand how water flows through the landscape, transports material, and changes the landscape as it moves.

 is building an evidence base about the causal links between actions we take to improve our world and the environmental and social impacts of those actions

 Vivien Thomas Scholars Initiative

 The Vivien Thomas Scholars Initiative (VTSI) is an endowed fellowship program at Johns Hopkins for PhD students in STEM fields.
 It provides full tuition, stipend, and benefits while also providing targeted mentoring, networking, community, and professional development opportunities.
 Students who have attended a historically Black college and university (HBCU) or other minority serving institution (MSI) for undergraduate study are eligible to apply.
-To be considered for the VTSI, all components of the individual PhD program application, including the VTSI supplemental components must be completed by December 1, 2021.
-All supplementary application material including letters of recommendation also must be received by December 1.
+To be considered for the VTSI, you will need to submit a SOPHAS application and VTSI supplementary materials.
+Check back in Summer 2022 to learn about application fee waivers and VTSI application deadlines.